JsIqbal/Docker-B1/lecture-5/lecture-5.md

 Hardware -> Operating System -> All Applications

-in case of virtual machine: hardware -> Host Operating System -> Hypervisor -> guest OS -> applications
+In the case of a virtual machine:
+Hardware -> Host Operating System -> Hypervisor -> Guest OS -> Applications

+In the case of Docker:
-in case of docker: hardware -> Host Operating System -> Docker engine -> containers -> applications
+Hardware -> Host Operating System -> Docker Engine -> Containers -> Applications